 I have over 35 years experience teaching students ages 8 to 80, and levels from beginner to professional.

-Since 2016, I also teach lessons via Skype, with payments through paypal.
+I also have students around the world that I teach via Skype, with payments through paypal.
 Please email me at firstname.lastname@example.org to arrange a Skype lesson.

 I tailor my curricula to the students goals and needs, encouraging their strengths while helping them catch up on their weaknesses.
 We will work on:

 Technique: building relaxed, speedy, and accurate fingers.
 Scales, Arpeggios, Thirds, Intervals.
 Emphasis on playing rhythms and articulations correctly.
 Listening and comparing what you see on the page to what is coming out of your horn.
 For more on this, see my essay.